crunchy-labs/crunchy-cli/README.md

 ### Login

-Before you can do something, you have to login first.
+Before you can do something, you have to log in first.

 This can be performed via crunchyroll account email and password.